HannahMitt/AndroidArduinoMonitor/README.md

 Arduino Android Monitor
 ======================

-Communication between Arduino and Android to generate alerts
+Communication between Arduino and Android to generate alerts - part of a U of T project

 Libraries
 ===================